Q: How old do you have to be to take swim lessons?

 A: Everyone is different and learns at different rates.
 It is expected that students will take the same class multiple times in order to perfect the skills in their current level before moving on to the next level.
 It is very important for students to become proficient at the skills taught in their class before moving on to the next level.

 A: No. Students must meet the minimum age requirement on or before the first day of class to enroll.
-See the Class Descriptions section for age requirements for each class.

 Q: My child and I will be attending one of the parent and child classes.
 Can both parents be in the water with the child?

 A: Due to full classes and limited space in the pool, there may not be room for both parents to accompany their child in the water.
-Please only one parent per child in the water unless the instructor has determined there is enough room and has given your permission.
+Please only one parent per child in the water unless the instructor has determined there is enough room and has given you permission.
 Parents may alternate who accompanies their child in the pool.